WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 ## Service Workers

-[A Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) is used to handle the HTTP traffic using the in-browser PHPServer.
+[A Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) is used to handle the HTTP traffic using the in-browser PHPRequestHandler.

 Imagine your PHP script renders the following page [in the iframe viewport](#iframe-based-rendering):